Editor’s note: This article was first published in March 2020 and has been updated for relevance.

 If you’re self-employed or in a business partnership, it’s worth making use of every government scheme that you’re eligible for.

-Additionally, it’s vital to keep up with announcements and developments because the government is announcing new measures on a regular basis.
+Additionally, it’s vital to keep up with announcements and developments because the government is announcing additional measures on a regular basis.

 Coronavirus and your business